wds4/pretty-good/appDescriptions/curatedLists/v021Overview/calculationsOverview.md

 - Average scores are calculated as *weighted* averages.
 - The weight for each rating is determined primarily by the *influence* of the rater.
 A rating by a user with zero trust is therefore given zero weight, i.e. it is ignored.
 - Each user has an influence score that is contextual, i.e. in the context of a specific list.
 - A user's influence score is used for both purposes: for picking list items and for picking list curators.
+- For each user and list score, there is an associated *confidence* parameter that depends on the number of ratings that go into that calculation and on the weight of each of those ratings.
+Confidence is a number that ranges from 0 to 100%.
+- A user's influence is determined not only by that user's average trust score, but also by the *confidence* in that user's trust score.

 ## Script